 - Keds linked up with iconic women for its continuous brand campaigns, namely American actress Allison Williams, Grammy-nominated music artist Tori Kelly, and award-winning singer Ciara.

-- Taylor Swift is Keds brand ambassador since 2015.
+- Taylor Swift is the Keds brand ambassador since 2015.

 - Michelle Williams is one of the celebrities seen wearing a Keds Champion Slip-On canvas.